KristenEBrown/codeConventions/javaCodeConventions.md

 See [Source File Names](https://github.com/KristenEBrown/codeConventions/blob/master/javaCodeConventions.md#source-file-names) and [Package Names](https://github.com/KristenEBrown/codeConventions/blob/master/javaCodeConventions.md#package-names). </br> </br>

 ### Class Names
 Class names are written in UpperCamelCase, and are typically nouns or noun phrases.
 They should be simple and discriptive.
-Do not use acronyms or abbreviations, unless they are more commonly used than the complete word such as URL or HTML.
+Do not use acronyms or abbreviations, unless they are more commonly used than the complete word such as URL or HTML. </br> </br>

+### Test Class Names
+Test classes are named starting with the name of the class they are testing and end with the word `Test`.
+Otherwise, they follow the same rules as classes. </br> </br>

+### Interface Names
+Interfaces should follow the same rules as classes. </br> </br>

 ### Method Names
+Method names should be verbs or verb phrases in lowerCamelCase. </br> </br>

+### Variable Names

 ### Constant Names